Powerlearnproject/se-assignment-day-2-git-and-github-Joy-Ka/README.md

                    History:It comprises of a log of all the changes made , whic can allow reversion of the previous versions of the project.

+    Github is a popular tool of managing versions of code due to the following reasons:

+                  1. Branching and merging : Simplifies managing different development paths and intergrating challenges.

+                  2.Offers features like pull requests,code reviews and issues thu enhancing collaboration with the team members when working on a certain project

+                  3.It provides a user-friendly interface for Git Operations , hence being popular among eits users and developers

+    Version control helps in maintaining code integrity in the following ways:

+                  1. It allows teams to track who made which changes and when.Hence ensuring accountability

+                  2. It enables multiple contributors to work without overwriting each others work, ensuring that codebases remains reliable and manageable.

+                  3. Provides tools to handle conflicting changes x, thus ensuring code consistency.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?